ashtonwallen/NextJSNotesApp/README.md

-A simple notes app implemented in NextJS 13
+A simple notes app implemented in NextJS 13 and Pocketbase